Division is, in fact, optional.

-This campaign was inspired by a podcast I produced with my dad.
-Although we disagree on many issues, we value our connection more than our differences.
-Some would say that’s human nature because we are family.
-I believe the same conditions can be orchestrated within our human society so we don’t allow ‘differences’ to create division.
+To help end the divisive ‘Us vs. Them’ mentality plaguing our world, this campaign was inspired by a podcast I produced with my dad.
+Although we disagree on several significant issues, we value our connection more than our differences.
+Some would say that’s because we are family, yet I believe the same conditions can be orchestrated within our human society so we don’t allow ‘differences’ to create division.
 This realization is at the forefront of this campaign.

-I consider the tradition of people vying for good luck by snapping the end of the funicular bone of a Thanksgiving turkey barbaric and uncivilized.
-We do it because it’s a tradition, something an ancient civilization deemed a good idea.
-We continue this tradition’s brutishness because it’s what we’ve “always done.”
+I find the tradition of competing for good luck by snapping the wishbone of a Thanksgiving turkey to be barbaric and uncivilized.
+We engage in it because it’s tradition, something that an ancient civilization considered a good idea.
+We continue this brutish custom solely because it’s “what we’ve always done.”

-This same mentality is pervasive in our global societies, where we continue to believe and act based solely on tradition or how we have “always done” things.
-In many cases, this no longer serves us as individuals or as a society.
+This mentality is widespread in our global societies, where we persist in believing and acting based on tradition or how we have “always done” things.
+In many cases, this no longer benefits us as individuals or as a society.

-The color palette was chosen to nod to the healing aspects of nature, as well as the psychological effect of green evoking a sense of balance and harmony.
+The color palette was selected to honor nature's healing qualities and the psychological effects of green, which evoke a sense of balance and harmony—the goal of this campaign.

 The Campaign

-The DIVISION IS OPTIONAL campaign serves as a bridge of compassion and reason for people of all walks of life, and specifically those who tend to disagree or differ on a variety of perspectives.
+The DIVISION IS OPTIONAL campaign acts as a bridge of compassion and reason for individuals from all walks of life, particularly those who often disagree or hold differing perspectives.

-The end game of these conversations fosters an environment of cooperation that results in unity or, in the least, a more realistic understanding of the person or subject that was previously the target or reason for the division.
+The ultimate aim of these conversations is to create a cooperative environment that leads to unity or, at the very least, a more realistic understanding of the individual or subject causing the division.

 Interesting Data About Division